CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Speed-Limits-11.5.md

 ![Speeds overlay](https://i.imgur.com/NnOCHKP.png)

 To see speeds for more distant roads and tracks, scroll the camera towards them.
 Depending on camera position, you might need to zoom in a little.
-You can set the **Overlay Transparency** in [General](General.md) [settings](Settings.md).
+You can set the **Overlay Transparency** in [](General.md) in [](Settings.md).

 When the tool is deactivated, overlays will be removed.
-You can enable a persistent summary overlay, which is visible whenever the [Toolbar](Toolbar.md) is visible, in [Overlays](Overlays.md) [settings](Settings.md).
+You can enable a persistent summary overlay, which is visible whenever the [](Toolbar.md) is visible, in [Overlays](Overlays.md) in [](Settings.md).

 ### Customise